§ 21.7. Temporary practice permits.

 (4) The Board will not grant an extension to an individual who fails to meet the requirements of paragraphs (2) and (3).

 (b) The Board may grant a temporary practice permit to an individual who holds a current registered nurse license issued by another state, territory or possession of the United States or Canada (a currently-licensed registered nurse).
 The temporary practice permit will expire in 1 year, unless the individual fails the licensure examination, in which case the temporary practice permit will immediately expire.
-The Board may extend the temporary practice permit period in cases of illness or extreme hardship, as set forth in paragraph (5).
+The Board may extend the temporary practice permit period in cases of illness or extreme hardship as set forth in paragraph (5).

 (1) A currently-licensed registered nurse who wishes to practice professional nursing during the period from the date of submission of the Applicant Data Sheet of the application for licensure until the Board makes a determination on the application for licensure or 1 year, whichever comes first, shall:

-(ii) Submit an application for temporary practice permit for a currently-licensed registered nurse on a form provided by the Board.
+(i) Submit an application for temporary practice permit for a currently-licensed registered nurse on a form provided by the Board.

 (3) Within 45 days of the date the temporary practice permit is issued, an individual who has been granted a temporary practice permit for a currently-licensed registered nurse shall submit the Verification of Licensure Form of the application for licensure and shall: